paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-113-defense-civilian-training-corps.md

 <a id="section-2200h"></a>
 ## § 2200h.
 Program elements

-In establishing the program, the Secretary of Defense shall determine the following:
+**(a) In General.—** In establishing the program, the Secretary of Defense shall determine the following:

 (1) A methodology to identify and target critical skills gaps in Department of Defense occupations relating to acquisition, science, engineering, or other civilian occupations determined by the Secretary of Defense.